-As an art school student of days gone by I spent many hours in the photography labs, painting studios and art galleries.
+As an art school student of days gone by I spent many hours in the photography dark room labs, painting studios and art galleries.
 I think that’s why HDR images struck a chord with me so much.
 I found a way to share the world around me in a way that feels exactly like my memories.

 STEP 4- SHOOTING THE IMAGES ON YOUR CAMERA

 As I mentioned earlier, its best to use a tripod to do this!